 - I actively started to look forward to hills so I could allow myself to walk.

-It’s OK, I know these are technically running races, but it’s likely you will get through them easier and faster if you walk a little now and then.
-Look around, it’s what the long time distance runners are doing.
+I know these are technically running races, but it’s likely you will get through them easier and faster if you walk a little now and then.
+It’s not just beginners, it’s what the long time distance runners are doing, too.
 They know this isn’t a sprint, it’s about conserving enough energy to last many hours.

 I ran my first 100km ultra, alone and with no support crew.